STARIONGROUP/satsearch-sdk/README.md

 # License

 The libraries contained in the satsearch-SDK are provided to the community under the GNU General Public License.
-If this license does not suit yuor needs, feel free to contact us at info@rheagroup.com.
+If this license does not suit your needs, feel free to contact us at info@rheagroup.com.
 We may even grant you a copy of the software with a more liberal license for free.

 # Contributions